mhernandezit/capstone-anomaly/docs/presentations/README.md

 The document includes status indicators for sections that need additional data:

-- 🔄 **In Progress** - Currently being worked on
+- **In Progress** - Currently being worked on
-- ✅ **Completed** - Finished components
+- **Completed** - Finished components
 - **\textcolor{red}{[NEEDS MORE DATA]}** - Requires additional data collection
 - **\textcolor{red}{[IN PROGRESS]}** - Currently being developed

 ## Bibliography

-The document references the same bibliography file as the project proposal:
-`../project_proposal/references.bib`
+The document includes a manual bibliography with APA-style citations and hyperlinks to research papers.

 ## Notes

-- This is a first draft with placeholders for sections requiring additional data
-- The document structure follows the professor's template exactly
+- This is the final presentation document following the required template structure
-- LaTeX formatting matches the existing proposal style
-- Status indicators clearly mark what needs more work
+- LaTeX formatting uses academic language aligned with Mohammed et al. NOC framework
+- UML diagrams are integrated for system architecture and use case visualization
+- Document focuses on multi-modal network anomaly detection and correlation analysis